 If you see something you like or wish to know more about please contact the activity provider directly as I do not take commission and I take the attitude that their own website will have more up to date details on what they offer than if I were to include it here.

 What ever activity you run, you can to advertise your activity on Chrzanów Travel Guide.

 This activity may just be the right one for you.

 Poland is a country with a large variety of attractions for the tourist to visit, a place where you can experience all sorts of places to see.
 This provides the visitor with many opportunities for learning about Polska, whether you enjoy the many monuments, historic churches or buildings, history of places, or more modern attractions, you will find something that suits you.

-What ever attraction you run, if you wish to advertise your attraction on Chrzanów Travel Guide please let us know.
+What ever attraction you run, if you wish to advertise your attraction on Chrzanów Travel Guide please let me know.

 |Name of Attraction||Street||Type||URL|

 It is impossible to establish a reliable date when the town was formed but what is known is that on the site of the present town a stronghold existed way into the past and sometime in history it was raised to the rank of a castellany (A castellany was a district administered by a castellan.
 Castellanies appeared during the Middle Ages and in most current states are now replaced by a more modern type of country subdivision).
 The word derived from castle literally means, the extent of land and jurisdiction belonging to a given castle.
 The earliest documents which corroborate the existence of Chrzanów castellany are from the late 12th century around 1178.
 Chrzanów castellany was annexed to Silesia by Duke Casimir II the Just.
 In the second half of the 13th century it was reunited with the Duchy of Cracow and in 1241 the wooden stronghold of Chrzanów was destroyed by fire by Mongol hordes invading Poland from the east.